Winn ACH holds Change of Command Ceremony

 |0

-This work, Winn ACH holds Change of Command Ceremony [Image 2 of 2], by Patrick Young, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Winn ACH holds Change of Command Ceremony, by Patrick Young, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT